DS-Meena/Learning-ML/Prompt Engineering/Prompt Engineering For LLM.md

 - **Improved Accuracy:** Through systematic evaluation and refinement
 - **Transparent Decision-Making:** Clear reasoning process visible to users
 - **Adaptable Responses:** Can adjust based on intermediate observations

-💡 **Pro Tip**: When implementing ReAct, encourage the model to explain its thinking process before taking actions, making it easier to identify and correct potential issues in the reasoning chain.